 Like Yochanan the Immerser who fulfilled the role of Eliyahu HaNavi in preparing the way for Yeshua of Nazareth, who was Mashiach ben Yosef, there will be another Eliyahu coming in the same manner.
 If Mashiach were to appear ten times, you would need ten appearances of Eliyahu.
 What will these two prophesy before the coming of Mashiach?
 We may speculate the message will be “Repent for the Kingdom of Heaven is at Hand!”
 This message may contain the following points:

-All of this for the following goal: Teshuva!
-For Israel, and the world, to make the choice to receive Mashiach in righteousness and blessing.
+All of this is for the following goal: Teshuva!
+For Israel and the world to make the choice to receive Mashiach in righteousness and blessing.
 There is a huge debate as to the identities of the two prophets.
-Some say it will be Moshe and Eliyahu, or Enoch and Eliyahu.
+Some say it will be Moshe and Eliyahu or Enoch and Eliyahu.
 The argument is based on a statement in the Book of Hebrews,

 “Inasmuch as it is appointed for men to die once, and after this, judgment…” Hebrews 9:27

-Therefore, according to this theory, Enoch and Eliyahu must come back to earth to die.
+Therefore, according to this theory, Enoch and Eliyahu must return to earth to die.
 However, upon closer examination, the passage in Hebrews is simply a general statement for humanity.
 1 Corinthians says,

 “Behold, I tell you a mystery.
 We will not all sleep, but we will all be changed, in a moment, in the twinkling of an eye, at the last shofar.
 For the shofar will sound, and the dead will be raised incorruptible, and we will be changed.”
 1 Corinthians 15:51-52